sal55/langs/Overview.md

  **(6)** original 'PCL' IL was dropped in M6 and is being reinstated in revised form in M7.
 Here there will be a serious attempt to have this as an independent language, and to implement an interpreter which could serve as a reference implementation.
 The backend of M7 which turns PCL into x64 code has been put on hold, as the PCL IL is being refined.

- here are a few possibilities with PCL (including replacing the C compiler backend to generate PCL, to allow testing on external programs), but the interpreter has to be completed first; it's harder than I expected!
+There are a few possibilities with PCL (including replacing the C compiler backend to generate PCL, to allow testing on external programs), but the interpreter has to be completed first; it's harder than I expected!

-**(7)** 'ZA' was the assembly for a Z80 project I started last year.
-I create an assembler and disassembler (in Q), but lost interest when I found out how difficult emulation was going to be.
-On that of that, I would be tempted to write a compiler for it
-**
+**(7)** This is a Z80 assembler written Q, which was supposed to have an emulator but that part has been shelved.